ojeda-e/old.ojeda-e.github.io/_posts/2021-07-12-Simple_is_better.md

 - A _code smell_ is a function with more than 3 arguments.
-In many cases, using 3 arguments may be more effective but a good rule of thumb to keep in mind is:
+In many cases, using 3 arguments may be more effective, but a good rule of thumb to keep in mind is:

 **If the function has too many parameters, <br> consider breaking the function into smaller functions.** {: .notice} {: style="text-align: center;"}